-One in four physicians uses social media dailyDecember 10th, 2012 in Health /
+One in four physicians uses social media dailyDecember 10, 2012 in Medicine & Health / Health

 A new survey shows that about one in four physicians uses social media daily or multiple times a day to scan or explore medical information, and 14 percent use social media each day to contribute new information, according to an oncologist at the Johns Hopkins Kimmel Cancer Center.

 The survey of 485 oncologists and primary care physicians, also found that on a weekly basis or more, 61 percent of physicians scan for information and 46 percent contribute new information.
 More than half said they use online physician-only communities but only 7 percent said they use Twitter.
 The work was published recently in the Journal of Medical Internet Research.

 Oncologists are more likely to use social media to keep up with innovation, while primary care physicians are more likely to use social media to get in touch with peers and learn from them, the survey found.